therealnagia/twitchbanfromlist/README.md

 Very hacked together but "simple" way of using AHK to ban a bunch of identified bot accounts, You can even run it before stream to make sure that you have the latest ban list (if you trust the list below)

+Since there have been a few (2-3) usernames that have been brought to my attention that are legit accounts, a whitelist.txt has been created.
+It will run after every ban command, empty it if you don't want to whitelist anyone.

 ### Features:
 	* Ban from list with F12 Key
 	* Block from list with F11 Key
 	* Perform both ban and block with F10 key
+	* Runs through a whitelist after banning and blocking

 ## Instructions:
 	1. Go to the releases page, downloaded the latest exe